DarrenC/darrenc.github.io/tech/linux.md

 - After running top command:
   - Shift+m - Sort processes by memory usage
+  - c to toggle between full command line and process name
   - Shift+f to enter the interactive menu
     - press the up or down arrow until the %MEM choice is highlighted